dootsnaps/Chunky-Lookbook/README.md

 No. How could such stupidly long horses even exist?
 Ridiculous, if you ask me.

+### Video Accompaniment Series:

+I've made several videos to go along with this guide and provide some more detailed insight into how to use certain settings.

+They are available on [my Youtube channel](https://www.youtube.com/channel/UCvvmjXooVfhpnwRljAuMlgA).

 ### ToDo:
 * Finish the main guide